BinDannyMa/terminalCommand/README.md

 ## Editing a file

-creat a file and open it for editing:
+1. creat a file and open it for editing:
   > vi

   example:
   > vi text

-you are going to creat a file named text, and you can add the suffix but not nesessary.
+  you creat a file named text, and you can add the suffix but not nesessary.

+2. show the file:
+  > cat

+  example:
+  > cat text

+  you show the "text" file in the terminal window, if it already exists.If not, it show error.